Tropix126/BetterDiscordStuff/midnight/README.md

 ---
 **All these terms apply to all files in this repository**
 ---
-Copyright © 2019 - Present, Jack "Spectra" Neth and Tropical
+Copyright © 2019 - Tropical